FREQUENTLY ASKED QUESTIONS

 Would all the bonds be sold at one time?

-No. To save interest costs, the bonds would be sold in two series.
+No. To save interest costs, the bonds would be sold in three series.

 If the bond is approved, what is the schedule for the completion of bond proposal projects?